What problem does SMOTE solve?

 SMOTE function code explained line by line

-• X = the feature values (e.g. sepal length and width)
+= the feature values (e.g. sepal length and width)target

-• K = how many of the closest neighbours are considered for synthesis
+= how many of the closest neighbours are considered for synthesisdup_size

 SMOTE <- function (X, target, K = 5, dup_size = 0) {

-First, the function checks the number of dimensions of feature space in ncD, the number of instances in each class in n_target, and the label of the minority class in classP.
+First, the function checks the number of dimensions of feature space in ncD

 ncD = ncol(X) # check how many dimensions there are to the data n_target = table(target) # check how many instances of each class there are classP = names(which.min(n_target)) # check the name of the minority class